jupyterhub/jupyterhub/.github/ISSUE_TEMPLATE/installation-and-configuration-issues.md

 ---
-name: Installation and configuration issues
+name: Installation and configuration questions
 about: Installation and configuration assistance

 ---